-Last time, we looked at NAICS 323 (Printing and related support activities), and this week, we drill a bit deeper to look at NAICS 32311 (Printing), which backs out “support activities” (prepress and postpress).
-In 2010, US establishments in NAICS 32311 had an annual payroll of $18.8 billion.
-Payrolls dipped during and in the aftermath of the Great Recession, but rose, at least on a current dollar basis, over the latter half of the decade, coming in at $19.6 billion in 2019.
+In 2010, US pre- and postpress establishments had an annual payroll of $1.4 billion.
+Payrolls declined steadily over the 2010s, finishing out at $2.0 billion in 2019.
 Note that County Business Patterns payroll data are reported in current, not inflation-adjusted, dollars.
-If we were to adjust for inflation, 2010 payroll would be equivalent to $21.9 billion in 2019, so we are essentially looking at an overall decline of -11% in payroll over the course of the decade.
-Now, this is not just due to inflation—employment and establishments had also declined by 13% and 15%, respectively, over that same time period.
+If we were to adjust for inflation, 2010 payroll would be equivalent to $1.6 billion in 2019, so we are essentially looking at an overall decline of -38% in payroll over the course of the decade.

 These data, and the overarching year-to-year trends, like other demographic data, can be used not only for business planning and forecasting, but also sales and marketing resource allocation.

 This Macro Moment